ativor/left-truncatable-prime/README.md

 1. return the number within 0.5 seconds
 2. Use less than 8kB of memory

 This is the fastest way of returning the given number.
-On a virtual machine with one core it returns the 2166th lfet-truncatable prime 999.962.683 in 0.037 seconds.
+On a virtual machine with one core it returns the 2166th left-truncatable prime 999.962.683 in 0.037 seconds.

 The application is distributed under the Apache 2.0 license